-- Continued administration of the County's electronic filing/case management system that allows 24/7/365 access to on-line filings of complaints, financial disclosure statements and lobbyist registrations. - Transitioning to a new tax billing and collection system for revenue collections and improved customer access. - Continued maintenance and sustainability of the newly established PGC311 customer relationship management system. - Reduce acts of discrimination within the County to positively impact economic development. - Preparation for the 2022 Gubernatorial Primary Election. - Implement a new performance management dashboard solution (OpenGov) for the County Executive. - Increase the percentage of Prince George's County residents registered to vote in all election cycles.
+- Continued maintenance and sustainability of the newly established PGC311 customer relationship management system. - Reduce acts of discrimination within the County to positively impact economic development. - Preparation for the 2022 Gubernatorial General Election. - Continue to implement the performance management dashboard solution (OpenGov) for the County Executive. - Increase the percentage of Prince George's County residents registered to vote in all election cycles.